 Deemed O&M Cost Adjustment Calculation

-In order to account for the shift in baseline due to the Energy Independence and Security Act of 2007, an equivalent annual levelized baseline replacement cost is calculated and applied over the life of the measure as described above (2 years for lamps not exempt from EISA and for lamps exempt from EISA 10 years for Interior and Unknown and 6.1 years for Exterior).
+In order to account for the natural growth of LED over the lifetime of the measure, an equivalent annual levelized baseline replacement cost is calculated and applied over the life of the measure as described above.

 The NPV for replacement lamps and annual levelized replacement costs using the societal real discount rate of 0.46% are presented below.
 It is important to note that for cost-effectiveness screening purposes, the O&M cost adjustments should only be applied in cases where the light bulbs area actually in service and so should be multiplied by the appropriate ISR: